-Upon completion of this course of study, graduates are eligible to take both the Adult Nurse Practitioner certification exam (#21) and the Gerontological Nurse Practitioner exam (#23) given by the American Nurses Credentialing Center (ANCC).
+Upon completion of this course of study, graduates are eligible to take both the Adult Nurse Practitioner certification exam and the Gerontological Nurse Practitioner exam given by the American Nurses Credentialing Center (ANCC) and the Adult and Gerontological Nurse Practitioner exams given by the American Academy of Nurse Practitioners (AANP).

-Adult/Gero Specialty Coordinator: Ruth Palan Lopez, PhD, APRN, BC
+Adult/Gero Specialty Coordinator: Mary Jane Henderson, MSN, APRN, BC

-Dual Adult/Gerontology - Entry Level Masters Curriculum Plan - 94 credits
+Dual Adult/Gerontology - Direct-Entry Master's Curriculum Plan - 94 credits

-The first three semesters of courses for entry-level students are the generalist level, and are taken by all students to meet eligibility for the MCLEX-RN examination and licensure (course sequencing is subject to change).
+The first three semesters of courses for entry-level students are the generalist level, and are taken by all students to meet eligibility for the NCLEX-RN examination and licensure (course sequencing is subject to change).
 Students sit for the RN licensure exam at the completion of the third semester.